furkanahmetk/Casper-Bot-Optimized-API/README.md

 # Bot-Optimized-Validator-Api

-## Introduction

-Application backend for Bot-Optimized-Validator-Api
+Application backend for Casper-Bot-Optimized-Validator-API.
+Capser Bot Optimized API provides information about active validators working on Casper Network.
+Project is being developed with Python by usind Flask framework,and under Apache 2.0 License.

-## How to set-up
+## Documentation

+Auto generated API documentation can be found and API endpoints can be tested [here](http://38.242.242.73:5555/swagger-ui/#/).

+## Get Started

+### Prerequisites

-Download and run the mongo db server from official website(https://www.mongodb.com/try/download/community)
+Download and run the mongo db server from official [website](https://www.mongodb.com/docs/manual/administration/install-community/).

+Also, in the [Install DB File](https://github.com/furkanahmetk/Casper-Bot-Optimized-API/blob/main/docs/INSTALL%20DB.md) it is explained how to install and configure DB on MacOS.

+### How to set-up

 Clone the repository.
 ```
 git clone https://github.com/furkanahmetk/Casper-Bot-Optimized-API.git
 ```

 Configure src.config file according to mongo db port.
+Config file's default configuration is as below:
 ```
 DEBUG = True
 TESTING = False